GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 !!! question "Exercise"

-    Use the `log` command to view with `process`, `hash`, and `script` fields for your tasks from your most recent Nextflow execution.
+    Use the `log` command to view the `process`, `hash`, and `script` fields for your tasks from your most recent Nextflow execution.

     ??? success "Solution"

-        Use the `log` command to get a list of you recent executions:
+        Use the `log` command to get a list of your recent executions:

         ```bash
         nextflow log
         ```

         ```console title="Output"
         TIMESTAMP               DURATION        RUN NAME                STATUS  REVISION ID     SESSION ID                              COMMAND
-        2023-08-29 07:33:48     3.6s            stupefied_bernard       OK      1d71f857bb      f9e18b71-d689-4589-be34-8cd98c1aab2e    nextflow run nextflow-io/hello
+        2025-08-29 07:33:48     3.6s            stupefied_bernard       OK      1d71f857bb      f9e18b71-d689-4589-be34-8cd98c1aab2e    nextflow run nextflow-io/hello
         ```

         Query the process, hash, and script using the `-f` option for the most recent run: